 Campbell-Staton SC, Velotta JP, Winchell KM.
-Attenuation of maladaptive plasticity predominates repeated urban adaptation of a tropical lizard.
+In review.
+Selection on maladaptive plasticity predominates repeated urban adaptation of a tropical lizard.
 Nature Communications

 Nelson T, Jones MR, Velotta JP, Dhawanjewar A, Schweizer RM.
 2019.
 Unveiling connections between genotype, phenotype, and fitness in natural populations.
 Molecular Ecology.2019: 1-11.